 There are approximately 2.5 million slum dwellers in about 200 settlements in Nairobi representing 60% of the Nairobi population, occupying just 6% of the land.
 Kibera houses almost 1 Million of these people.
 Kibera is the biggest slum in Africa and one of the biggest in the world.
 (Source:www.kibera.org)

-Talking about the affect the Music for Life Center had on the local children at his school when sessions were held there, head teacher of Toi Primary School says “Since MFL centers started at my school most of the members have a high self-esteem and can now fit in with most of the students.
+Talking about the effect the Music for Life Center had on the local children at his school when sessions were held there, headteacher of Toi Primary School says “Since MFL centers started at my school most of the members have a high sense of self-esteem and can now fit in with most of the students.
 They answer questions in class and are more focused in life.”

 Relief and Development Courses

 Music for Life also runs a relief and development course in Kenya.
 This course is open to people from the West who are interested in learning more about development issues and at the same time get “hands-on” experience.
 It is a chance to learn alongside young African adults and get a first-hand insight into another culture.
 Teaching is done by a mixture of lectures, discussions and projects and involves practical community work and experience throughout the three-week course.
 Participants are a mixture of ages and come from a variety of cultures.
 Click here to read more about MFL Relief and Development Courses.

 HOW CAN I HELP?